 As you sit down to plan your lessons for the first week of kindergarten, remember to keep it simple.
-You’ll be spending a lot of time on routines, procedures, and learning how to transition from one activity to the next.
+You'll be spending a lot of time on routines, procedures, and teaching how to transition from one activity to the next.

 As part of your first week of kindergarten survival guide, I've included ideas for read alouds, hands-on activities, and math and literacy must-haves.
 These ideas will make school fun for your students and will get everyone in the groove while slowly incorporating beginning of the year skills.